Blazebit/blaze-persistence/README.md

 Documentation
 =========

-The current documentation is still pretty raw and we are happy about every contribution!
+The current documentation is a reference manual and is split into a reference for the [core module](https://persistence.blazebit.com/documentation/core/manual/en_US/index.html) and for the [entity-view module](https://persistence.blazebit.com/documentation/entity-view/manual/en_US/index.html).
-The documentation is split into a reference for the [core module](https://persistence.blazebit.com/documentation/core/manual/en_US/index.html) and for the [entity-view module](https://persistence.blazebit.com/documentation/entity-view/manual/en_US/index.html).
+At some point we might introduce topical documentation, but for now you can find articles on the [Blazebit Blog](https://blazebit.com/blog.html)

 Core quick-start
 =================